-A nuclear safety committee (sometimes referred to as Nuclear Safety Review Board) provides an independent review of performance and activities that relate to the safe operation of nuclear plants.
-Nuclear safety committees are comprised of executives, senior managers, and consultants with extensive nuclear industry experience.
+A nNuclear sSafety cCommittee (sometimes referred to as Nuclear Safety Review Board) is providesing an independent review of performance and activities that relate to the safe operation of nuclear plants.
+Nuclear sSafety cCommittees are comprised of executives, senior managers, and consultants with extensive nuclear industry experience.